Yuva028/portfolio/README.md

-A fully responsive Agriculture Website built with HTML5, CSS3, and JavaScript.
-This project aims to provide useful information for farmers and agricultural enthusiasts.
-It also integrates a Generative AI Chatbot to assist users with queries related to farming, crops, and agriculture.
+🌐 Personal Portfolio Website
+This is my personal portfolio website built using HTML, CSS, and JavaScript.
+It showcases my skills, projects, and achievements as a developer.
+The website is fully responsive.

 🚀 Features

-Responsive design for all devices
+Fully responsive design

-Clean and modern UI
+Clean and modern user interface

-Interactive sections with JavaScript

-AI-powered chatbot assistance

-Informative content about agriculture

-🔧 Tech Stack
+Projects showcase with descriptions

+About me and contact sections

+🛠️ Technologies Used

 HTML5